shey/rails-pay-checkout-demo/README.md

 # rails-pay-checkout-demo

 ## Stripe Checkout
-**Stripe Checkout,** Stripe Checkout is a checkout flow where Stripe hosts the payments page that collects the credit card details.
+**Stripe Checkout** Stripe Checkout is a checkout flow where Stripe hosts the payments page that collects the credit card details.

 ### The sequence of events for Stripe Checkout are:
 1. A checkout session is created.